You’ve been there, struggling to find that right word to describe something.

 And what’s fantastic too about Feierabend is that it applies to everyone, and at anytime during the day – it’s signalling time that’s just for you.

-When we finish our obligations each day and it’s time for ourselves, we should celebrate it – every day.
-Don’t you think?
+When we finish our obligations each day and it’s time for ourselves, we should celebrate it.
+Don’t you agree?

 No other word like Gemütlichkeit